A Classification-Aware Super-Resolution Framework for Ship Targets in SAR Imagery: Discussion

 The divergence between image quality metrics and classification performance underscores a fundamental limitation in current evaluation methodologies for SAR super-resolution.
 Traditional metrics like PSNR and SSIM, while valuable for natural image assessment, may not adequately capture the preservation of discriminative features essential for SAR ship classification.
 Our error analysis (\cref{fig:opensar_rcan_diff}) supports this hypothesis, revealing that reconstruction errors are predominantly concentrated in ship target regions, precisely where accurate feature preservation is most critical for classification performance.
 This spatial distribution of errors suggests that conventional super-resolution approaches may struggle to maintain the subtle textural and structural characteristics that distinguish different ship classes in SAR imagery.

-The proposed Combo-Loss function yielded the highest classification performance, emphasizing the value of combining image quality metrics with traditional L1 loss.
-Among the classifiers evaluated, VGG16 consistently outperformed deeper models (\cref{fig:cls_models}), likely due to its architectural simplicity and better generalization on small and imbalanced SAR datasets.

-While limited research exists for the 6-class OpenSARShip dataset, we identified multiple SOTA methods tailored to this classification task.
-As shown in \cref{tab:sota_comparison}, our method outperforms all prior approaches, achieving an F1-score improvement of approximately 5\%.
-Notably, this improvement was achieved without altering the classification model architecture—only by enhancing input quality through classification-aware super-resolution.
-This demonstrates the practical benefit of our approach for real-world SAR scenarios where classifier tuning may be infeasible.

 Fine-tuning enabled the SR models to better adapt to the underlying data distribution, resulting in consistent classification gains compared to pretraining alone.
-By integrating classification supervision into the SR training process, our framework allows the SR model to optimize for task-relevant features; an important and transferable contribution of this study.
+By integrating classification supervision into the SR training process, our framework allows the SR model to optimize for task-relevant features